MarcoDiFrancesco/LittleProjects/Notes/Operative systems.md

 ![https://i.imgur.com/FLERJ9u.png](https://i.imgur.com/FLERJ9u.png)

-***Writers***

 Readers solution:

 ![https://i.imgur.com/pqiCrsq.png](https://i.imgur.com/pqiCrsq.png)

-***Readers***

 The problem with this solution is **starvation**.

 ## Deadlock

 The deadlock happens when processes are waiting for resources to be freed, and these resources are occupied by resources that are waiting for other locked resources.
+Deadlock example:

 ![https://i.imgur.com/V1S7GjY.png](https://i.imgur.com/V1S7GjY.png)

-Deadlock example

 The problem above can be solved with preemption of rollback.
 With preemption we don’t allow more than one car at a time in the bridge, with rollback, we make a car go back to it’s track, the problem with this is that if there are more than one car to rollback, then there rollback is not light in performances.

-Ececution of 2 processes:
+Execution of 2 processes:

 ![https://i.imgur.com/2PqjCEF.png](https://i.imgur.com/2PqjCEF.png)

-Ececution of 2 processes

 Deadlock possibilities:

 ![https://i.imgur.com/8PXEu3g.png](https://i.imgur.com/8PXEu3g.png)

-Deadlock possibilities

 In the execution above, in the 6 possibilities, 2 of them go into a deadlock situation.

 The conditions to have a deadlock are:

 ![https://i.imgur.com/UXhzZYi.png](https://i.imgur.com/UXhzZYi.png)

-conditions to have a deadlock

 A model to understand if there are deadlock is RAG.